KQM-git/TCL/characters/cryo/diona.md

 | Particles | 1 per **Icy Paw** hit |
 | Frames |  |
 | MV/s |  |

+* In specific circumstances, Diona's shield is 2U on swap.
+  * For more details see the [full entry](../../../evidence/characters/cryo/diona#bug-dionas-shield-is-2u-under-specific-circumstances-that-are-guaranteed-on-swap) in Diona's Evidence Vault

 {% endtab %}

 {% tab title="Signature Mix" %}